stml/citizen-ex/Readme.md

 If you haven’t yet, install [Node](https://nodejs.org/).
 A bunch of packages are used to make file management easier, so stuff doesn’t have to be copied and pasted between the extensions.

-Once you have node, in the project’s root directory run the following to install the required packages:
+Once you have Node, in the project’s root directory run the following to install packages:

 ```
 $ npm install